How can Marketing Agencies best use Databox?

 The main reason a Client hires a Marketing Agency is to improve their business.
-Therefore, the more specific you can get in diagnosing areas that they aren't performing as well as they could and areas you could improve, the better.
+Therefore, the more specific you can get in diagnosing issues and improvement opportunities, the better.

 In Databox, you can create Databoards for perspective Clients to use during the Sales process.
 Once you create standard Templates for these Databoards, you can tag them Databoards to use with future prospects.
 Annotations and Notes allow you to highlight areas they could improve their performance so that your Sales pitch is based on fact, rather than assumptions.

 Don't have access to your prospect's Data Sources?
 Follow these steps to report on their data.